arnaud-schuele/arnaud-schuele/README.md

 - I am an economist willing to leverage quantitative methods and data visualization techniques in research on poverty alleviation.
 - In particular, I am interested in time series, network science, as well as causal & predictive econometrics.
-- Figures and views on this page are mine and do not engage any other party.
+- Findings, figures, and views on this page are mine and do not engage any other party.